An Introduction to Node.js

 What Is Node.js Used For?

-Now that we know what Node and npm are and how to install them, we can turn our attention to the first of their common uses: they’re used to install (npm) and run (Node) various build tools — tools designed to automate the process of developing a modern JavaScript application.
+Now that we know what Node and npm are and how to install them, we can turn our attention to the first of their common uses: installing (via npm) and running (via Node) various build tools — designed to automate the process of developing a modern JavaScript application.

 These build tools come in all shapes and sizes, and you won’t get far in a modern JavaScript landscape without bumping into them.
 They can be used for anything from bundling your JavaScript files and dependencies into static assets, to running tests, or automatic code linting and style checking.